bhakti2406/Servex/README.md

 ## Notes

 - Ensure all scripts run on the same network or configure IPs accordingly.
-- The client authenticates with Google Drive on first run.
 - Temporary files are stored in `src/temp`.

 ## License